 If you’re curious about the complexity of human behavior, Psychology may be a good major for you.
 Through critical analysis and creative scientific studies, Whitman College’s Psychology program offers amazing insights into why we humans do what we do.
-As you earn your bachelor’s degree in Psychology, you’ll experience hands-on projects, wide-ranging exploratory discussions and original research skills that will prepare you for a meaningful career that can improve people’s lives.
+As you earn your bachelor’s degree in Psychology, you’ll experience hands-on projects and wide-ranging exploratory discussions—and gain original research skills working with faculty who are experts in their fields of study.
+All this will prepare you for a meaningful career that can improve people’s lives.

 3 Reasons to Study Psychology at Whitman

 We’d love to send you information, including more on academic majors and student life at our beautiful campus in Walla Walla, Washington.

 “I majored in Psychology because of the wide variety of directions I could take the major in and some of the niche courses they taught that are very relevant to the world right now, like Psychology of Poverty or [How School Shooters Develop].
 I even took Science of Sexual Orientation my junior year.”Our Whitman Student Voices Blog

 See just a few of the fascinating courses you might take.

 Introduction to Psychology